|Last Quarterly Update:||2/13/2017|

 |NAICS Codes:||2123, 213115|

 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Companies in this industry develop mine sites; mine and quarry nonmetallic minerals; and prepare plants for beneficiation, the process to separate the minerals from waste.
-Major nonmetallic mining companies include the US-based Vulcan Materials and Martin Marietta Materials; Rio Tinto (dually headquartered in Australia and the United Kingdom); DeBeers (South Africa); HeidelbergCement (Germany); and CRH (Ireland).
+Companies in this industry develop mine sites, mine and quarry nonmetallic minerals and provide related support services, and separate minerals from waste.
+Major nonmetallic mining companies include the US-based Vulcan Materials and Martin Marietta Materials, Rio Tinto (dually headquartered in Australia and the United Kingdom), DeBeers (South Africa), HeidelbergCement (Germany), and CRH (Ireland).

-The US nonmetallic mineral mining and quarrying industry includes about 3,300 companies with annual revenues of about $23 billion.
-Key growth drivers include rising construction spending for both residential and nonresidential buildings.
+The US nonmetallic mineral mining and quarrying industry includes about 5,000 establishments (single-location companies and units of multi-location companies) with annual revenue of about $28 billion.

-Demand is driven by construction spending and agricultural spending on fertilizers.
+Demand is driven by construction spending and spending on fertilizers.
 Large companies have some economies of scale in purchasing and administrative systems, and have the production volume to supply large construction projects, such as new highways.
 Small companies typically own just one mine and compete in a local market based on superior customer service.
-The industry is fragmented, with many small firms serving local geographic markets.

 Imports of nonmetallic minerals account for about 10% of the US market.
 Major sources of imports include Canada, Mexico, China, Chile, and Peru.
 US exports, mainly to Canada, Mexico, Japan, China, and Brazil, represent about 10% of domestic ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options